 This program sequence begins in Social 10-2 in which students explore the history of globalization and its effects on land, culture, human rights and quality of life.
-Students in Social 20-2 examine historical and contemporary understandings of nationalism in Canada and the world as well as the origins, values and components of competing ideologies.
+Students in Social 20-2 examine historical and contemporary understandings of nationalism in Canada and the world.
+In Social 30-2, students examine the origins, values and components of competing ideologies.